danieltomer1/CVVideoPlayer/README.md

 ## Introduction
-CV video player is a Python-based customizable video player that helps computer vision practitioners to develop, analyze and debug their video related algorithms and model.
+CV video player is a Python-based customizable video player that helps computer vision practitioners to develop, analyze, and debug their video-related algorithms and models.

 ## Installation
 `pip install cvvideoplayer`

 ## Usage
 The player is interactive and operates only with keyboard presses (no buttons).
-The user can register new shortcuts using the VideoPlayer class's API.
+The user can register shortcuts using the VideoPlayer class's API.

 **Design overview**